How to Protect yourself from possible Plagiarism

 Your teacher may specify how you should acknowledge your sources and may have a style sheet or guide for this purpose.
 A phrase like, "As Sarah Magog writes in Civilization's End,..." will show that you have borrowed material.
 If you are not sure whether or not to acknowledge something, do it.

-From the College of Charleston Student Handbook:
+Plagiarism as Defined from the College of Charleston Student Handbook:

 6.1.
 The verbatim repetition, without acknowledgment, of the writings of another author.
-All significant phrases, clauses, or passages, taken directly from source material must be enclosed in quotation marks and acknowledged either in the text itself and/or in footnotes/endnotes.
+All significant phrases, clauses, or passages, taken directly from source material must be enclosed in quotation marks and acknowledged in the text itself and/or in footnotes/endnotes.

 6.2.
 Borrowing without acknowledging the source.